RMMV TG MIL range of trucks: Description

+Variants

 TG MIL TGM

 The TGM range became available commercially during 2006, replacing the earlier M2000 range.
 The first customer for militarised TGM models was the Austrian Army.
 Militarised TGM models have gross vehicle weights ranging from around 12- to 18-tonnes and are available with wheelbase options of 3.2, 3.6, 3.9, 4.2 and 4.5 m.
 Standard engine option for militarised TGM models is the six-cylinder D08 engine with up to 340 hp, this coupled to a nine-speed ZF manual all-synchromesh gearbox and MAN two-speed transfer case with selectable or permanent all-wheel drive.
 An Allison fully automatic transmission is optional.
 Axles are of the hub-reduction type, rear drive axles being single tyre specific if required.
 Examples with undriven front axles are also available.
 Suspension is by conventional leaf springs, complemented by shock absorbers and anti-roll bars as required.
 Standard tyre size is 14.00 R 20, with options including 395/85 R 20 or 525/65 R 20.5.

-The Sisu A2045, TANAX AKTIS and RMMV Survivor R protected vehicle are based on the TGM.